abarran02/ShopGoodwill/README.md

 * include_details (bool)
   * This makes an additional request using ShopGoodwillItem for more detailed information
 * sleeps (int)
-  * Time in seconds to wait between include_details requests to avoid rate limiting
+  * Time in seconds to wait between `include_details` requests to avoid rate limiting
 * filters (dict)
-  * Overrides any attribute of search_request.json
+  * Overrides any attribute of `search_request.json`
-  * Search query text is controlled by this dict using the "searchText" key
+  * Search query text is controlled by this dict using the `searchText` key

 After the initialization query, the ShopGoodwill object will have the following data members:

 * items
   * A list of all ShopGoodwillItem objects returned by the search query
 * result_count
   * A count of the total number of items matched to the search query.
-This may exceed max_results
+This may exceed `max_results`

 ## ShopGoodwillItem class